Shared by A Flokk family · 5 days · 19 activities

 Mask-Making Workshop at Ca' Macana

-Ca' Macana is one of Venice's most respected traditional mask-making studios and offers family workshops where kids design and decorate their own papier-mache carnival mask with feathers, paint, and g
+Ca' Macana is one of Venice's most respected traditional mask-making studios and offers family workshops where kids design and decorate their own papier-mache carnival mask with feathers, paint, and gold leaf.
+Sessions run about 90 minutes and kids leave with a souvenir they actually made themselves, which is meaningfully different from anything sold in a shop.

 Save places, plan days, forward booking emails.
 Built for families.